 2. It's an evidence of God's mercy.
 Please note that God's people had not yet repented.
 Granted, they were tired of no rain, but they still clung to Baal.
 Yet the Lord reached out to them.
-He would send them rain, not because they deserved it but because He was merciful.
+He would send them rain, not because they deserved it but because He is merciful.
 Indeed, He was going to give them more than rain.
 He was offering them Himself, again not because they were seeking Him or deserved Him, but because of His mercy.
-It's no different for us.
-Salvation is of the Lord.
+Oh, how indebted each of us are to His mercy, if we have eyes to see it.